 Leadership Overview

-Opportunity Village has 4 executives leading key functions including strategy, operations, finance, and executive leadership.
+Opportunity Village has 4 executives leading key functions including strategy, finance, and operations.

-Driven by a commitment to empowerment, Opportunity Village enhances the lives of adults with intellectual and related disabilities by fostering independence, job skills, and community integration, thereby increasing self-esteem and social interaction.
+Driven by a commitment to empowerment, Opportunity Village enhances the lives of adults with intellectual and related disabilities by fostering independence, job skills, and community integration.

-Driven by a commitment to empowerment, Opportunity Village enhances the lives of adults with intellectual and related disabilities by fostering independence, job skills, and community integration, thereby increasing self-esteem and social interaction.
+Driven by a commitment to empowerment, Opportunity Village enhances the lives of adults with intellectual and related disabilities by fostering independence, job skills, and community integration.

 Leadership Roles at Opportunity Village